YangLabHKUST/XPASS/README.md

 While the reference panels have only limmited samples, XPASS still achieves 30% relative improvement compared to LDpred-inf in terms of $R^2$.

+An additional example for constructing PRS of Type 2 Disbetes can be found in [this PDF](https://github.com/YangLabHKUST/XPASS/blob/master/Manual_XPASS.pdf).

 # Development